John Foley

-Richard Florida is one of the world's most influential thinkers on cities, innovation, and economic growth.
-His bestselling book The Rise of the Creative Class reshaped how leaders understand the link between talent, creativity, and prosperity.
-His keynotes challenge conventional thinking and equip executives with fresh frameworks for competing in the knowledge economy.
+Richard Florida is one of the world's most influential thinkers on cities, talent, and economic growth.
+His bestselling The Rise of the Creative Class reshaped how leaders understand the link between creativity and prosperity, and his ideas guide policy in cities worldwide.
+A Thinkers50 honoree, he equips executives with data-driven frameworks for attracting talent and competing in the knowledge economy.

 Want to book Richard Florida as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

 Speaker Richard Florida is one of the world’s most influential thinkers on cities, creativity, and economic development.
-His groundbreaking bestseller The Rise of the Creative Class transformed how governments, businesses, and urban planners understand the relationship between human talent, innovation, and regional prosperity.
-The book introduced the concept of the “creative class” — the scientists, engineers, artists, designers, and knowledge workers whose presence drives economic growth — and has been translated into dozens of languages worldwide.
+His landmark bestseller The Rise of the Creative Class changed how governments, businesses, and urban planners understand the relationship between talent, innovation, and regional prosperity.
+The book introduced the idea of the “creative class” — the scientists, engineers, artists, designers, and knowledge workers whose presence powers economic growth — and has been translated into dozens of languages.

-Florida holds appointments as University Professor at the University of Toronto’s School of Cities and Rotman School of Management, and as Visiting Distinguished Professor at Vanderbilt University’s Owen Graduate School of Management.
+Florida serves as University Professor and Professor of Economic Analysis and Policy at the University of Toronto’s Rotman School of Management and School of Cities, and as Distinguished Visiting Professor at Vanderbilt University’s Owen Graduate School of Management.
 He is also a Distinguished Fellow at New York University and Florida International University.
-He co-founded CityLab, the leading global publication on urbanism, and the Creative Class Group, a consultancy that advises companies, foundations, and governments on talent-driven economic strategy.
+He co-founded CityLab, a leading global publication on urbanism, and the Creative Class Group, a consultancy that advises companies, foundations, and governments on talent-driven economic strategy.

-Beyond The Rise of the Creative Class, Florida has authored a series of influential works including The New Urban Crisis, The Great Reset, and The Flight of the Creative Class.
-His research has been featured in The New York Times, The Wall Street Journal, The Economist, and Harvard Business Review.
-Companies like Apple and BMW have incorporated his frameworks on innovation and regional development into their strategies.
-He has been named to Thinkers50 and to Esquire’s list of the Best and Brightest alongside figures like Jeffrey Sachs and Bill Clinton.
-He serves on the boards of several real estate development and venture capital firms.
+Beyond The Rise of the Creative Class, Florida has written a series of influential books including The New Urban Crisis, The Great Reset, and The Flight of the Creative Class.
+His research has appeared in The New York Times, The Wall Street Journal, The Economist, and Harvard Business Review, and companies such as Apple and BMW have drawn on his frameworks for innovation and regional development.
+Named to Thinkers50 and to Esquire’s list of the Best and Brightest, he is recognized among the leading voices reshaping how we think about place, talent, and the future of work.
+His ideas continue to guide policymakers and executives navigating a rapidly changing economy.

 As a speaker, Richard Florida delivers energizing, data-driven presentations that challenge leaders to rethink how they attract talent, build creative cultures, and position their organizations for long-term growth.
+Explore more innovation speakers at Aurum.
 His insights help executives, policymakers, and community leaders understand the forces reshaping where people live, work, and innovate.

 The most successful cities and regions share a common formula: they attract talent, foster diversity, and invest in quality of place.
 In this keynote, Richard Florida draws on decades of research to explain how the creative class — the knowledge workers, technologists, and innovators who power modern economies — chooses where to live and work, and what this means for businesses and communities competing for their attention.
 Florida provides leaders with actionable frameworks for building the kind of environments that attract top talent, spark innovation, and drive sustained economic growth.